michfl/studies-service-template/README.md

 #### RabbitMQ

-To run RabbitMQ locally in Docker use the following commands:
+To run RabbitMQ locally in Docker use the following command:
 ```
 docker run -d -p 5672:5672 -p 15672:15672 --name my-rabbit rabbitmq:3-management
 ```